Home

 That’s why it’s worth evaluating tools like MailerLite, a platform known for its clean interface, generous free plan, and solid automation tools.
-In this review, we’ll break down what’s changed recently (including their transition to a new platform), what features it offers, and whether it’s still one of the best email marketing options for authors.
+In this review, we’ll break down what’s changed recently (including changes that have made that free plan a bit less generous), what features it offers, and whether it’s still one of the best email marketing options for authors.

 So, let’s get into it!
-And just to let you know, I love Mailerlite.
-I tested several email marketing services before writing this article, and Mailerlite blew me away.
+And just to let you know, I love MailerLite.
+I tested several email marketing services before writing this article, and MailerLite stuck out to me (in a good way).
 I’m saying that upfront because it will be obvious as you read the review (I even created a free course to show you how to use MailerLite), and I want you to know these are my honest opinions based on the extensive research I’ve done.

 By the way, there are affiliate links in this article — they keep the coffee fund topped up — but my opinion is unchanged by them.